Tamschi/flourish/flourish/README.md

   })
 }); // nothing

+// For demo purposes, the original `SignalArc` is kept here.
-let subscription = signal.to_subscription(); // ""
+// To consume it, write `.into_subscription()`, which is more efficient. let subscription = signal.to_subscription(); // ""

 // Note: `change` and `replace` may be deferred (but are safe to use in callbacks)!